 [pain thresholds differ truly but the average woman actually needs more than just an instra-muscular analgesic].

 You see these women rubbing their thighs, their lower backs as much as they can, their tummy, sweating, crying and this goes on for hours.

 Do we tell these women about epidural?
-Do we tell them vaginal birth can actually be painless?
-Do we let them decide if they can or cannot afford it before we render them financially unfit to consider epidural assisted vaginal birth?
+Are they aware that vaginal birth can actually be painless?
+Is affordability actually inquired or just assumed impossible?
 Do we allow them decide if they want to risk it or not or we just assume they won’t?

 The second thing is support.
 Once these women enter the labor ward, they are more or less cut off from their family and friends.
 Yes, we want privacy for each pregnant woman in labor but, there are definitely other ways around this than denying a woman screaming for her husband the emotional succor his presence would bring her.

 A patient of ours then, from start to finish, just kept shouting her husband’s name.
 “I just need to see him”, “Just let me hold his hands”, “I need my husband”,, “Can he just come in for a while?”

 It was cute and heart wrenching at the same time that she would not have her request granted.

 The whole of labor is draining, physically and emotionally.
 Those women need all the emotional and psychological care and pillar they can get.
 They just need a familiar face and known hands to comfort them.